 It will often feel like you’re just not that good at writing when working on your blog.
 You may also feel the “imposter syndrome” feeling thinking you’re no way qualified to write about your topic.

 My advice to you here is, don’t stress your blogging too much.
 Don’t think you need to create stellar content all the time.

-When it comes to blogging, good enough is usually good enough (just make sure it’s good, unique content that someone would find interesting).
+When it comes to blogging, good enough is usually good enough (make sure it’s good, unique content that someone would find interesting).

-Also, you don’t have to come at it from the point of view as an expert.
+Also, you don’t have to come at it from the point of view of an expert.
 If you’re not an expert in your chosen topic, it’s OK.

 I’m not an “expert” in blogging, but I’m good enough to have 4 fully matured blogs all earning me a nice income.
 This qualifies me to be able to blog with the goal of helping others do the same.

 Know Who You’re Writing For